 Post Exfoliation Care

 Exfoliating leaves your skin feeling soft and smooth, but also very sensitive.
 It’s important to follow up post-exfoliation with products that’ll soothe your skin, like gentle body washes and creams.
-We suggest using our Dandy body wash and our Rosa daily moisturizer along with your exfoliant for the softest, healthiest skin possible.
+We suggest using our Total Moisture Body Wash and our Moisture Restore Lotion along with your exfoliant for the softest, healthiest skin possible.